meshy/meshy.github.com/_posts/2013-11-06-debugging-assertnumqueries-tests.markdown

     SELECT (1) AS "a" FROM "great_model" WHERE "great_model"."id" = 15  LIMIT 1
     UPDATE "great_model" SET "field" = 1 WHERE "great_model"."id" = 15

 Nice, eh?
 That should be enough to set you on the path of debugging the issue, but I feel like going a little further (too far?) and making it pretty.
-Would it have been nicer to run the following?
+Wouldn't it have been nicer to run the following?
 (Note the extra context manager.)

     class GoodTestCase(django.test.TestCase):
         def fantastic_test(self):